 Frequent pulling can cause scarring, permanently destroying follicle function.
 This is known as traction alopecia and is common with tight hairstyles or trichotillomania.

-When Hair Follicles Stop Producing Hair
+When Hair Follicles Stop Producing Strands

 Once a follicle scars, hair stops growing in that area.
 Topical treatments or supplements will not restore growth when scar tissue forms.
 Hair transplantation may be needed to restore density.